 This chapter describes how to enable Web Services for the second sample application.
 It also describes how to write a JSP client application to access the Web Services.
-The JSP client is part of a different application; the JSP simulates what an external business partner can do to use the exposed Web Services.
+The ISP client is part of a different application; the ISP simulates what an external business partner can do to use the exposed Web Services.

-For details on Web Services, see the Oracle Application Server Web Services Developer's Guide.
+See Also: Oracle Application Server Web Services Developer's Guide

-- Section 11.1, "Enabling Web Services in the Second Sample Application" - Section 11.2, "Creating a Web Services Client Application"
+- Enabling Web Services in the Second Sample Application - Creating a Web Services Client Application